The Argument from Evolution

 Evolution by natural selection explains the appearance of design in biology without a designer, and reveals a process driven by suffering, waste, and extinction that is difficult to reconcile with a loving creator.

-The Argument from Evolution holds that natural selection provides a complete, empirically verified explanation for the appearance of design in biological organisms - eliminating the need for a supernatural designer.
-First articulated implicitly by Charles Darwin in On the Origin of Species (1859) and developed as an explicit anti-theistic argument by Richard Dawkins in The Blind Watchmaker (1986) and philosopher Daniel Dennett in Darwin’s Dangerous Idea (1995), the argument strikes at one of theism’s oldest supports: the intuition that complex living things require a conscious creator.
-We give it a soundness score of 75/100 because evolution is among the best-supported theories in all of science, though the score is not higher because theistic evolution - the position that God guided the evolutionary process - remains logically possible.
+The Argument from Evolution says natural selection provides a complete, empirically verified explanation for the appearance of design in living things - removing the need for a supernatural designer.
+The argument strikes at one of theism’s oldest supports: the intuition that complex living things require a conscious creator.
+Charles Darwin implicitly laid out the case in On the Origin of Species (1859), and Richard Dawkins developed it as an explicit anti-theistic argument in The Blind Watchmaker (1986), with philosopher Daniel Dennett following in Darwin’s Dangerous Idea (1995).
+It scores 75/100 for soundness because evolution is among the best-supported theories in all of science.
+The score isn’t higher because theistic evolution - the view that God guided the evolutionary process - remains logically possible.

 The Core Argument